What is Wake-on-LAN ?

 1. Check BIOS/UEFI Settings:

-• PCI-E Link State: Set the PCI-E link state to "Active" or "Link Active" when the system is in S0 (On) or S3 (Sleep) states.
+- PCI-E Link State: Set the PCI-E link state to "Active" or "Link Active" when your system is in S0 (On) or S3 (Sleep) states.

-• Wake-on-Pattern Match: If available, enable "Wake-on-Pattern Match" to allow the system to wake on specific network traffic patterns.
+- Wake-on-Pattern Match: If your system has this option, enable "Wake-on-Pattern Match" to allow it to wake up based on specific network traffic patterns.

 2. Verify NIC Compatibility:

-• WOL Support: Ensure your network interface card (NIC) supports Wake-on-LAN.
-Check the NIC's documentation or manufacturer's website for specifications.
+- WOL Support: Check that your network interface card (NIC) supports Wake-on-LAN.
+You can find this information in the NIC's documentation or on the manufacturer's website.

 3. Check Firewall and Port Forwarding:

-• Local Firewall: Temporarily disable your local firewall (Windows Firewall, etc.) to see if it's blocking WOL traffic.
+- Local Firewall: Temporarily turn off your local firewall (like Windows Firewall) to see if it’s blocking WOL traffic.

-• Router Firewall: If using a router, ensure that it allows UDP traffic on port 7 (default for WOL) to reach your computer.
+- Router Firewall: If you’re using a router, check that it allows UDP traffic on port 7 (the default for WOL) to reach your computer

 4. Use Correct Software:

-• Reliable WOL Software: Use dedicated WOL tools or network management software known for their reliability.
+- Reliable WOL Software: Opt for dedicated WOL tools or network management software that are known for their reliability.

-• Correct MAC Address: Double-check that you are entering the correct MAC address of the target computer.
+- Correct MAC Address: Double-check that you’re entering the right MAC address for the target computer.

 5. Check Network Connectivity:

-• Network Cable: Ensure the network cable connecting your computer to the network is securely plugged in.
+- Network Cable: Make sure the network cable connecting your computer to the network is securely plugged in.

-• Network Connection: Verify that your computer has a stable network connection when attempting to wake it up.
+- Network Connection: Confirm that your computer has a stable network connection when you’re trying to wake it up.

 6. Check Operating System Settings: